Darryl Henley

 Darryl Keith Henley (born October 30, 1966) is an American former professional football player who was a cornerback for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the UCLA Bruins, earning consensus All-American honors in 1988.
 Henley was selected by the Rams in the second round of the 1989 NFL draft.
 In his pro career, he played in 76 games and amassed 12 interceptions.

-Henley is currently serving a 41-year prison sentence for trafficking cocaine and attempting to murder the judge and a witness from his trial by hiring contract killers.
+Henley is currently serving a 41-year prison sentence since 10 March 1997 for trafficking cocaine and attempting to murder his trial's presiding judge Gary L. Taylor and a witness by hiring contract killers.